 c. [“Pressure-pitted prunes”]

-Sizing of pressure-pitted prunes is optional.
+Sizing of pressure-pitted prunes is optional unless they are sold in packages intended for the consumer

 Comment by United States: Remove “unless they are sold in packages intended for the consumer” - not necessary.

 Comment by Kyrgyzstan: Regarding, not having Pressure pitted, agree that uniformity of size should be for all types of pitted prunes.

+d.
+Uniformity of size

 Comment by France: Missing title added: d.
 ‘Uniformity of size’.
 Without that title, it can be confusing because it looks like the text about uniformity of size is related to c. ‘pressure pitted prunes’